zulip/zulip.github.io/gsoc-ideas.md

 great experience if you are using just one Zulip server, but many users, especially those in the Zulip development community, use multiple Zulip servers.
-We need to build a nice set of options for how users can manage being logged into multipl Zulip organizations.
+We need to build a nice set of options for how users can manage being logged into multiple Zulip organizations.
 There are 2 models: multiple running copies of the app (with different icons in alt-tab for each organization), and a single window that shows unread counts for multiple Zulip organizations.
 We recommend